Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Self-bumping

-Since we assumed that $\Omega_\Gamma/\Gamma$ consists of thrice-punctured spheres, there is either a lower parabolic locus $d$ or an ending lamination $\lambda$ of a lower end, intersecting $c$ essentially.
-If there is a lower parabolic locus $d$, then there is a boundary component $T'$ of $\mathbf M$ whose core curve or a longitude is homotopic to $g'(d)$ and which is situated below $g'(S)$.
+Since we assumed that $\Omega_\Gamma/\Gamma$ consists of thrice-punctured spheres, there is either a lower parabolic curve $d$ or an ending lamination $\lambda$ of a lower end, intersecting $c$ essentially.
+If there is a lower parabolic curve $d$, then there is a boundary component $T'$ of $\mathbf M'$ whose core curve or a longitude is homotopic to $g'(d)$ and which is situated below $g'(S)$.
 This is impossible since $g'$ goes around $T$ whose longitude intersects $d$ essentially on $S$.
-If there is an ending lamination $\lambda$, then there is a algebraic simply degenerate end $\Sigma \times (s,t]$ having $\lambda$ as the ending lamination.
+If there is an ending lamination $\lambda$, then there is a algebraic simply degenerate end contained in $\Sigma \times (s,t]$ in $\mathbf M$ having $\lambda$ as the ending lamination.
 Then $\Sigma \times \{s+\epsilon\}$ must be homotopic to $g'(\Sigma)$.
 Again this is impossible since $g'$ goes around $T$ whose longitude intersects $\lambda$ essentially on $S$.
-Thus, we are lead to a contradiction in either case, and see that $g'$ cannot go around a torus boundary component counter-clockwise.
+Thus, we are lead to a contradiction in both cases, and see that $g'$ cannot go around a torus boundary component counter-clockwise.
 The case when $g'$ goes around a torus boundary component clockwise can be deal with in the same way just by turning everything upside down. \end{proof}